Cayden

 Show summary Hide summary

-Origin and roots of the first name Cayden, a mix of history and Irish traditions
+Origin and roots of the first name Cayden, a mix of Irish history and traditions

 Possible meanings of the first name Cayden, a name that makes you want to help and do good

-The first name Cayden is not limited to its standard version, there are several spellings each giving a little different twist
+The first name Cayden is not limited to its standard version; there are several spellings each giving a little different twist

 • Kayden: the most common variant, a bit softer in writing